SeldonIO/seldon-core/doc/source/workflow/overview.md

 ## Seldon Deployment CRD

-Seldon Deployment CRD is the real strength of Seldon Core.
+Seldon Deployment CRD (Custom Resource Definition) is the real strength of Seldon Core.
 It allows you to easily deploy your inference model to the Kubernetes cluster and handle some real production traffic!

+[Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are basically extensions of the Kubernetes API.
+They allow one to create a custom combination of basic Kubernetes objects that acts together.
+In Seldon Core we use CRDs to define the inference graph through the manifest yaml files.

 The manifest file that you write is very powerful yet simple.
 You can easily define what models do you want in your deployment and how they are connected in the inference graph.

 ![](../images/seldondeployment-crd.svg)

+You can think about the CRD as an abstraction around the actual deployment and services that are created in the cluster.
+Once the manifest is applied to the cluster, Seldon Core `Operator` creates all Kubernetes objects required to serve the inference requests.

 Read more about Seldon Deployment CRD on its dedicated documentation [page](../reference/seldon-deployment.html).

 ## Seldon Core Operator

-Seldon Core `Operator` is what controls your `Seldon Deployments` in the `Kubernetes` cluster.
+Seldon Core `Operator`, build using [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder), is what controls your `Seldon Deployments` in the `Kubernetes` cluster.
 It reads the CRD definition of `Seldon Deployment` resources applied to the cluster and takes care that all required components like `Pods` and `Services` are created.